Erland366/FedLLM-Bench/README.md

-# FedLLM-Bench: Realistic Benchmarks for Federated Learning of Large Language Models

 **FedLLM-Bench** is the first realistic benchmark for FedLLM community, which is a follow-up of the [OpenFedLLM](https://arxiv.org/abs/2402.06954) framework.
 Please check our [paper](https://arxiv.org/pdf/2406.04845) for details and the corresponding empirical study.